GE-KI62/BuildingSAM/README.md

 For details about SAM fine-tuning with LoRA-Adapters, see [Mathieu's repository](https://github.com/MathieuNlp/Sam_LoRA/tree/main).

-This project should work for Python versions >=3.8, <3.13
+Project should work for Python versions >=3.8, <3.13

 ## 🚀 Key Features